-May we present to you the internet’s response to Animal Crossing: New Horizons: framed images of our favourite memes and album covers for your newly adorable home walls.
+More importantly, today’s news is another reminder that stan culture exists in every world, including v cute animated ones.
+People have found a way to add a nod to their biases and faves inside the game and into their virtual homes.
+Sword Art Online who?
+May we present to you the internet’s response to the discovery you can make Animal Crossing framed images of our favourite memes and album covers for your newly adorable home walls.
 From Harry Styles’ Fine Line to Froggy Chair and more.

-Here’s everything you need to know about QR codes in Animal Crossing: New Horizons and how to join in on the fun.
+Here’s everything you need to know about QR codes in Animal Crossing and how to join in on the fun.

-Okay, so first of all, you’re going to need a few things: a Nintendo Switch Online membership, the Nintendo Switch Online app on your phone, another screen to present the QR code, and, ofc, Animal Crossing: New Horizons.
+Okay, so first of all, you’re going to need a few things: a Nintendo Switch Online membership, the Nintendo Switch Online app on your phone, another screen to present the QR code, and, ofc, a copy of Animal Crossing: New Horizons.

 So, how it works is essentially, you sync up your Nintendo Switch account in the app and in your Switch console.
 Then, when you launch Animal Crossing: New Horizons, go to settings (- button) at the start screen and accept online features.
 From there, you open the mobile app and access the Designs feature, where you can upload one QR code of an image at a time and then download in-game via the Custom Designs app on your NookPhone.